ODTlearn: A Package for Learning Optimal Decision Trees for Prediction and Prescription: Software Architecture

-The software architecture of \texttt{ODTlearn} is motivated by the optimal decision tree literature in which researchers have recently proposed numerous new problem classes, reformulation strategies, and solution approaches.
-With this in mind, we have created a class structure for our package that follows the SOLID principles of object-oriented programming for developing software~\citep{martin2003agile}.
-These principles emphasize structuring classes that are easy to maintain and extend.
-Figure~\ref{fig:simple_diagram} shows the inheritance diagram in \texttt{ODTlearn}.
-The classes in \texttt{ODTlearn} are derived from our abstract base class \texttt{OptimalDecisionTree}.
-This class provides a standardized interface for the two types of trees currently supported (classification and prescription) while keeping their implementation details separate from one another. \texttt{OptimalClassificationTree} and \texttt{OptimalPrescriptiveTree} extend \texttt{OptimalDecisionTree} by specifying problem-specific methods for traversing and visualizing the decision tree.
-The structure prevents unnecessary code duplication within each child class.
+Following the dependency inversion principle, all classes in \texttt{ODTlearn} are derived from our abstract base class \texttt{OptimalDecisionTree}.
+This class provides a standardized interface for the two types of trees currently supported (classification and prescription) while keeping their implementation details separate to follow the interface segregation principle.
+The \texttt{OptimalDecisionTree} abstract class allows our class structure to follow the open-closed principle as we can create the derived classes \texttt{OptimalClassificationTree} and \texttt{OptimalPrescriptiveTree} with problem-specific methods for traversing and visualizing the decision tree.
 Next, the children of \texttt{OptimalClassificationTree} and \texttt{OptimalPrescriptiveTree} implement methods for creating the decision variables, the constraints, and the objective function necessary for constructing the optimization problem of interest.
-The separate classes for each of the variations of the MIO formulations ensure that any changes to the structure of one problem formulation do not affect any of the other problem formulations.
-Finally, the classes in the third and fourth levels of Figure~\ref{fig:simple_diagram} implement user-facing methods such as \texttt{fit} and \texttt{predict}.
-Thus, our adherence to the SOLID principles ensures that researchers and practitioners building upon \texttt{ODTlearn} can easily augment it with more features (e.g., different objectives or additional constraints) or even build new types of trees altogether.
+The separate classes for each of the variations of the MIO formulations ensure that each of the derived classes has a single job, obeying the single responsibility principle.
+Finally, the classes in the third and fourth levels of Figure~\ref{fig:simple_diagram} implement user-facing methods such as \texttt{fit} and \texttt{predict} required by their parent classes.
+This ensures that our low-level classes respect the Liskov substitution principle by adhering to the basic requirements of their parent class.
+Thus, our adherence to the SOLID principles ensures that researchers and practitioners building upon \texttt{ODTlearn} can easily augment it with more features (e.g., different objectives or additional constraints) or even build new types of trees.